General Patton's M1 Garand

 Frequently Asked Questions

-What is the historical significance of the M1 Garand discussed in the video?
+What is the significance of the M1 Garand discussed in the NRA Publications video?

-Where is General Patton's M1 Garand currently displayed?
+Where is General Patton's M1 Garand currently located?

-This specific M1 Garand, intended for General Patton, is currently on display at the Cody Museum.
-It was donated to the museum in 1975 and has been a part of their collection ever since.
+This particular M1 Garand, originally intended for General Patton, is now part of the collection at the Cody Museum.
+It was transferred to the museum in 1975 and has been on display there ever since, preserving its historical legacy.

 More General Videos You Might Like